Darryl De Sousa: Acting commissioner (January–February 2018)

 De Sousa also said he would re-introduce hot-spot policing, targeting high-crime neighborhoods with specialized officers.
 While hot-spot policing was previously successful in Baltimore, it forced the city to pay settlements with people who claimed the BPD violated their civil rights.
 After consulting with the United States Department of Justice, who had been monitoring the BPD since 2015, Pugh hired Sean Malinowski, a Los Angeles Police Department commander who develops predictive policing programs, to advise the department.
 De Sousa said "I have a real strong message for the trigger pullers: it's that we're coming after them", while vowing to target them "in a constitutional manner".
 After De Sousa was appointed commissioner, the killings of Jackson, Thomas, and James resurfaced.
-Pugh said that she "completely vetted" them and they did not affect her decision, while Scott said he had no concerns about the incidents, claiming De Sousa was unfairly criticized because he was African American.
+Pugh said that she "completely vetted" them and they did not affect her decision, while Scott said he had no concerns about the incidents, claiming De Sousa was unfairly criticized relative to Davis because he was African American.
 Young called the killings "justifiable shootings in the line of duty".

 Future commissioner Richard Worley led De Sousa's anti-corruption unit.

 On February 9, 2018, De Sousa announced changes to the management of the BPD.
 He promoted LaTonya Lewis to a lieutenant colonel managing the homeland security division, making her the first African American woman to serve above the rank of major in over 30 years.
 He also created an inspectional services and integrity division, led by Osborne Robinson, to give random polygraph tests to special unit members in the aftermath of the GTTF scandal.
 An inspector general position and an anti-corruption unit, which was led by future commissioner Richard Worley, were also introduced.
 A fiscal manager position was created to prevent inappropriate overtime.
 While he appointed Thomas Casella (Note: Also spelled "Cassella") as a deputy commissioner, (Note: While WYPR reported that Casella was nominated for deputy commissioner of the Operations Bureau, WEAA reported Casella was nominated as deputy commissioner of the Strategic Investigations & Support Services Bureau and Andre Bonaparte was nominated as deputy commissioner of the Operations Bureau.
 The Baltimore Fishbowl also said Tuggle was deputy commissioner of the Strategic Investigations & Support Services Bureau when he became acting commissioner.) his appointment was suspended when documents showing two complaints against Casella were leaked.
 De Sousa denied claims that Alicia White, who was acquitted in the killing of Freddie Gray, was promoted to the internal affairs division.
 De Sousa later said the complaints against Casella were invalid: